University of Chicago Booth School of Business: People

+Deans

 Faculty

-The Booth school has 177 professors, and includes Nobel laureates Eugene Fama and Richard Thaler and MacArthur Fellow Kevin M. Murphy.
-Other notable economists at the school include John H. Cochrane, Luigi Zingales and Raghuram Rajan, and former Chairperson of the Council of Economic Advisers, Austan Goolsbee.
+The Booth school has 177 professors, and includes Nobel laureates Eugene Fama, Richard Thaler, Lars Peter Hansen and Douglas Diamond; and MacArthur Fellow Kevin M. Murphy.
+Other notable economists at the school include Luigi Zingales and Raghuram Rajan, and former Chairperson of the Council of Economic Advisers, Austan Goolsbee, who is currently on leave as President of the Federal Reserve Bank of Chicago.

 Alumni

 The Chicago Booth Alumni has a community of over 49,000 members and is supported by 60+ alumni clubs worldwide.
-Alumni include Satya Nadella, Jon Corzine, Peter G. Peterson, Philip J. Purcell, Todd Young, Howard Marks, Megan McArdle, John Meriwether, and Susan Wagner.
+Alumni include Satya Nadella, Jon Corzine, Peter G. Peterson, Philip J. Purcell, Todd Young, Howard Marks, Megan McArdle, John Meriwether, Brian Niccol, and Susan Wagner.

 Publications

 Chicago Booth currently publishes three academic journals: